crisp-oss/chappe/README.md

 ### Deploying your docs

-To deploy your docs, first, create a Virtual Host on your Web server, using a dedicated domain, eg. `docs.acme.com`.
+To deploy your docs:

+1. First, create a Virtual Host on your Web server, using a dedicated domain, eg. `docs.acme.com`;
-Then, after you built Chappe (on your local computer or a CI/CD runner such as GitHub Actions), copy the contents of the `dist/` folder to your server folder for your docs Virtual Host (eg. `/var/www/docs.acme.com`).
+2. Then, build Chappe with `npx chappe build` (on your local computer or a CI/CD runner such as GitHub Actions);
+3. Finally, copy the contents of the `dist/` folder to your server folder for your docs Virtual Host (eg. `/var/www/docs.acme.com`);

 ⚠️ Chappe **must** be hosted at the root of your docs domain — it **will not** work if hosted in a sub-directory!